Alexander Pertsemlidis, Ph.D.

 Given the steadily increasing use of high-throughput methods in biomedical research, modern biologists need to understand both how biological data is collected and how to express biological problems in terms of algorithms and data structures.
 I believe that students should combine wet-lab and dry-lab work in both their courses and research projects.
 Such interdisciplinary training in computational and systems biology is appropriate to how modern biomedical research is evolving.

-Development and application of statistical methods to test associations between genotype and phenotype and testing the conventional wisdom that common disease is explained by common variants.
+Development and application of statistical methods to test associations between genotype and phenotype and testing the conventional wisdom that common variants explain common disease.
 Power and sample size calculations, kinship calculation, and statistical tests for association.

 Yiqiang Zhang, Ph.D.